-^{861 15} U.S.C.
+861 15 U.S.C.
 77b(b).

-^{862 15} U.S.C.
+862 15 U.S.C.
 78c(f).

-^{863 15} U.S.C.
+863 15 U.S.C.
 78w(a)(2).

-promote future reliance by issuers on this offering method, and the extent to which future use of Regulation A will affect the use of other offering methods, is difficult to precisely estimate.
+rules on efficiency, competition, and capital formation.
+For example, the extent to which the amendments to Regulation A will promote future reliance by issuers on this offering method, and the extent to which future use of Regulation A will affect the use of other offering methods, is difficult to precisely estimate.
 Similarly, there is some uncertainty as to the effect of some of the provisions in the final rules on investor protection.
 Therefore, much of the discussion is qualitative in nature but, where possible, we attempted to quantify the potential costs and benefits of the final rules.